watterott/RPi-Display/docu/FAQ.md

 If the backlight goes on and the display stays black or white then maybe the wrong [SPI mode](https://github.com/watterott/RPi-Display/blob/master/docu/FAQ.md#spi-mode) is selected or check if the [FFC connector](https://github.com/watterott/RPi-Display/raw/master/docu/ffc_connector.jpg) is correctly closed.
 When using a flex cable for the connection (RPi-Display Flex Edition) then the jumpers MISO, MOSI and SCK have to be closed.
 On other problems please check your SD-Card and [power supply](http://www.raspberrypi.org/help/faqs/#powerReqs).

-## The display does not work after an update.
-The FBTFT framebuffer driver needs a special kernel.
-When you make an update, exclude the kernel.

-* Update packages except the bootloader:
-    ```
-    $ sudo apt-mark hold raspberrypi-bootloader
-    $ sudo apt-get update
-    $ sudo apt-get upgrade
-    ```

-* Update the bootloader, but not the kernel and modules:
-    ```
-    $ sudo apt-get install rpi-update
-    $ sudo SKIP_KERNEL=1 rpi-update
-    ```

 ## Does the display work with [Raspbmc](http://www.raspbmc.com)?